freifunk-berlin/bbb-configs/DEVELOPER.md

     role: mesh                # what this vlan does (mesh vs. dhcp)
     name: mesh_sama           # the name has a 12 characters limit.
 It should only contain lower letters and underscores
     ptp: true                 # changing the mode from mesh to ether for reducing the airtraffic for point to point connections by ignoring the hidden node problem
-    prefix: 10.31.83.60/32    # single ipv4-address for meshing
+    prefix: 10.31.42.16/32    # single ipv4-address for meshing
     ipv6_subprefix: -10       # take an address from the back of the IPv6-block.
-Best practise is to use the same value as the vlan-id to avoid duplicate adresses.
+Best practice is to use the same value as the vlan-id for everything except dhcp and mgmt to avoid duplicate addresses.
     mesh_metric_lqm: ['default 0.8'] # link quality multiplier is used to artificially make routes worse for olsr, so certain links are preferred.
 Must be higher then 0.2, otherwise link wont work.
 Currently IPv4 routes over it.
     mesh_metric: 1024         # overrides the default of 512 for for babel similar to the option above.
-Lower metrics means a route is preffered.
+Lower metrics means a route is preferred.
 Currently IPv6 routes over it.
     untagged: true            # untags the vlan.
-It is commenly used for tunnel-uplinks
+It is commonly used for tunnel-uplinks

-  - vid: 11
+  - vid: 20
     role: mesh
-    name: mesh_ost
+    name: 11s_n_5g
-    prefix: 10.31.83.61/32
+    prefix: 10.31.42.17/32
-    ipv6_subprefix: -2
+    ipv6_subprefix: -20
+    mesh_ap: magda-core       # name of the ap that should mesh via 802.11s.
+Must be the same as in the hosts section above
+    mesh_radio: 11a_standard  # name of the wireless band.
+Can be 11a_standard for 5 GHz and 11g_standard for 2.4 GHz
+    mesh_iface: mesh

   - vid: 40
     role: dhcp                # dhcp server will run on core-router and serve it's network on vid 40
-    prefix: 10.31.83.192/26
+    prefix: 10.31.42.32/27
     ipv6_subprefix: 0
+    inbound_filtering: true   # blocks traffic from outside to the dhcp clients.
+This helps with client security
+    enforce_client_isolation: true # blocks traffic between clients within this vlan.
+This helps with client security
+    no_corerouter_dns_record: true # Add this option to every dhcp-network that is not the main one, for example a private dhcp-network
     assignments:              # assign static addresses to devices
       magda-core: 1

   - vid: 42
     role: mgmt                # create a management vlan in which we can reach every device on this site for maintenance
-    prefix: 10.31.83.112/28
+    prefix: 10.31.42.0/28
     gateway: 1
     dns: 1
     ntp: 1                    # used to tell accesspoints to use the ntp server of the core router
     ipv6_subprefix: 1
-    assignments:              # assign static(!) addresses from mngt-network to individual devices/interfaces.
+    assignments:              # assign static(!) addresses from mgmt-network to individual devices/interfaces.
       magda-core: 1           # core router gets 1st address.
 In result it will be reachable at 10.31.83.113
       magda-switch: 2         # 10.31.83.114 ...
       magda-sama: 3           # interface for mesh link to sama def'd at vid-10 (see above) gets 3rd address (for mngt only)
-      magda-ost-5ghz: 4       # mesh link on vid-11
+      magda-ost-5ghz: 4
       magda-ap1: 5
       magda-ap2: 6
       magda-ap3: 7
       magda-ap4: 8

 location__channel_assignments_11a_standard__to_merge:
-  # AP-id, wifi-channel, bandwidth, txpower
+  # AP-id, wifi-channel, bandwidth, txpower.
+Can be empty for default values
   magda-ap1: 36-20-15
   magda-ap2: 40-20-15
   magda-ap3: 44-20-15